 - Going global.
 As all participants in the green finance arena continue to buy into the intersection of innovative technology and sustainable financial practices, we will be in a better position to fight the war on climate change at a global level, not just local.
 The World Economic Forum has noted that blockchain will facilitate internationally funded sustainable development projects, including “large infrastructure and power projects where multiple private investors, multilateral development finance institutions, and governments are involved in various phases of the projects.”

-- Fostering transparency.
+- Fosters transparency.
 “Blockchain technology enables the continual update of climate action information from a range of sources.
 It also supports open and transparent data sharing,” explains this International Institute for Sustainable Development piece.
 In January 2018, the United Nations Framework Convention on Climate Change (UNFCCC) Secretariat created the Climate Change Coalition to encourage the adoption of blockchain.
 This group believes that blockchain will improve the transparency, traceability and cost-effectiveness of sustainable investments, and serves as a framework that private institutions can build on to help advance SDGs.

 - Picking up speed.
 Smart contracts, an aspect of blockchain technology, increase autonomy and speed of execution for financial transactions, enabling task automation and minimizing trapped cash in the value chain of a transaction.
 This will help financial institutions conduct green finance trade internationally, increasing global cooperation and further cementing the global dedication to climate action.

 There is no doubt that blockchain technology displays very promising solutions to facilitate and accelerate sustainable investments.
-Well beyond the buzz around crypto-currencies, the tech community is truly inspired at participating in a more sustainable world, which requires much more transparency, accountability and sense of emergency.
+Well beyond the buzz around crypto-currencies, the tech community is truly inspired at participating in a more sustainable world, which requires much more transparency, accountability and a sense of emergency.